Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-21-dragon-dreams.md

 Xiù was still mulling over the Mother-Supreme's meaning when *Sanctuary* shook and a dull note rang throughout its decks, followed by Amir's voice. *"We're landed.
 All hands outside to batten down."*

 She stood up and let herself out, glad to have something to do.
 She really didn't feel ready for the other messages yet.

-___
+---

 The business of lashing down *Sanctuary* was a serious one.
 Huge though she was, and alien-tech thrusters that required no reaction mass notwithstanding, the realities of power-to-weight ratio still existed, and *Sanctuary* was designed to pull fierce acceleration even at sublight, relying on her giant core's power output to keep the crew happy and healthy at 20G or more.

 The result of that was that she was light for her size.
 In the high winds expected to come sweeping down the valley over the next few days, she would slide or even be picked up and thrown unless *securely* anchored.

 Kirk, Lewis and Amir were on one side of the ship.
 Julian, Xiù and Allison on the other, firing cables across her hull using a modified kinetic-pulse weapon.
 One person to retrieve and hold the cable's end, one person to crank it taut, the third to operate a compressed-gas gun which fired an anchoring peg into the bedrock, which Kirk had informed them would typically have been operated by a team of four armed with a lifter and a heavy stabilising frame.

 Julian just carried it, leaning on it heavily to hold back the recoil.
-Each time it fired, the heavy *'Chunk!*' sound it produced pulsed right through their bodies and produced a donut of airborne dust.
+Each time it fired, the heavy '*Chunk!*' sound it produced pulsed right through their bodies and produced a donut of airborne dust.

 Xiù broke the silence after the third anchor was in and they'd found their rhythm.
 "So...
 Julian, do you mind if I ask you a question?"